Derek Hawkins - 2016 Olympian Sub 50minutes 10k Plan

 • has had 4 weeks of easy running before starting this plan

-• are committed to giving the plan your best shot.
+• are committed to giving the plan their best shot.

 Arrange the runs around your commitments and balance these with rest days.
 To get the best from the plan balance training with good nutrition, hydration and quality sleep.